 We Finally Tried CrossFit

-Then one day, we got bored.
-Me and my training buddies, who had been getting great results training as powerlifters, got tired of the same types of movements, the same rep and set schemes.
+Then one day, we got bored with our normal routines.
+Me and my training buddies, who had been getting great results training as powerlifters, got tired of the same types of movements, reps and set schemes.

-I dared not call it a WOD for fear of mocking.
-Of course we picked something that we could do pretty well.
+I dared not call it a WOD (Workout of the Day) for fear of mocking.
+Of course we picked something that we could do pretty well – ISABEL CrossFit workout.

 30 snatches for time.
 We crushed it (or so we thought), and it certainly crushed us.